lenstronomy/lenstronomy/README.rst

 Installation
 --------
->>> pip install lenstronomy
-* or check out the github repository
->>> cd lenstronomy
->>> python setup.py install
-or in development mode
->>> python setup.py develop
-* it is recommended to check out and install the dependency fastell4py independently.
-* run the test functions to see whether the installation was successful.
->>> cd lenstronomy
->>> py.test
+* see INSTALLATION.rst

 Requirements
 -------
-* to run lens models with elliptical mass distributions, the fastell4py package, originally from Barkana (fastell), is also required and can be cloned from: githug/sibirrer/fastell4py (needs a fortran compiler)
+To run lens models with elliptical mass distributions, the fastell4py package, originally from Barkana (fastell), is also required and can be cloned from: `GitHub <http://github/sibirrer/fastell4py>`__ (needs a fortran compiler)
 * CosmoHammer (through PyPi)
 * standard python libraries (numpy, scipy)